 What is the score required to pass the test?

-You must score 28/35 or more in order to pass the test.
+You must correctly answer 28 or more questions in order to pass the test.

 What am I required to know in order to pass the written test?

 You should be able to identify traffic signs, signals and pavement markings.
 You should also be able to answer questions about traffic laws, safety rules, crash prevention and vehicle equipment.